Student Care and Outreach

 - Provide direct outreach to students in situations involving complex wellness concerns;

-- Consult with friends and parents to share advice on how best to support a student’s needs while balancing their own well-being and need for support;
+- Collaborate with faculty, parents and friends to share advice on how best to support a student’s needs while balancing their own well-being and need for support;

-- Work with campus partners to identify and advocate against barriers to student success.
+- Work with campus partners to identify and advocate against systemic and individual barriers to student success.